Flick: Few Labels Text Classification using K-Aware Intermediate Learning in Multi-Task Low-Resource Languages: Conclusion

 \section{Conclusion}

-We have developed a novel Flick framework to address the issue of limited labelled data in text classification via intermediate label learning with a particular focus on Arabic datasets.
-Flick employs selective pseudo-labeling to mitigate noise, focusing on choosing the most pertinent examples and minimising model size.
-Our extensive experiments have shown a marked enhancement in performance across various datasets that feature a dearth of labelled data, mainly in Arabic and including Urdu and Setswana texts.
+We have developed a novel FLICK framework to address the issue of inclusive minorities of LR languages and linguistic inequality caused by limited labelled web data via intermediate label learning with a particular focus on Arabic datasets.
+FLICK employs selective PLs to mitigate noise, focusing on choosing the most pertinent examples and reducing used models.
+Our extensive experiments have shown a marked enhancement in performance, scalability, accessibility, and energy cost across datasets that feature a dearth of labelled data, mainly in Arabic and including Urdu and Setswana texts.
 Moving forward, we will extend our experiments to additional languages, including Pashto and more Bantu languages such as Swahili.

-Ethical considerations in Flick primarily revolve around the potential for bias propagation: pseudo-labelling and clustering, while effective for data augmentation, can inadvertently amplify existing biases present in the limited labelled data, potentially leading to unfair or discriminatory outcomes when applied in sensitive domains.
-Therefore, careful auditing of the initial labelled dataset and the resulting pseudo-labels is crucial to mitigate unintended societal impacts.
+Ethical considerations in FLICK primarily revolve around the potential for bias propagation: PLs and clustering, while effective for data augmentation, can inadvertently amplify existing biases present in the limited labelled data, potentially leading to unfair or discriminatory outcomes when applied in sensitive domains.
+Therefore, careful auditing of the initial labelled dataset and the resulting PLs is crucial to mitigate unintended societal impacts.